 What’s the difference between a Workflow and a Workflow run again?

 Take a look at this video for a quick refresher.

-Why can’t I run a new checklist?
+Why can’t I run a Workflow?

-Why can’t I create a new template?
+Why can’t I create a new Workflow?

 For the same reason above, you probably don’t have permission to start new Workflows.
 Members with editing permission or Admins can do this.
 Ask your admin for edit permission.

 Where did my completed tasks or Workflow run go?